 The Company's main lines of business are Motor, Fire and Liability classes which in total account for 90% of the overall business portfolio.
-In 2020, the Company continued to operate in a challenging and unprecedented environment achieving high profitability levels.
-The Company's net technical result from Cyprus operations amounted to €11,8m (2019: €10,1m).
-Overall, despite the economic impact from Covid-19, the Company experienced growth in net earned premiums during the year.
-The Company's total net claims ratio (excluding the Greek financial results) also decreased from 39% in 2019 to 34% in 2020 due to lower net claims ratio mainly in Motor line of business due to Covid-19 pandemic lockdown.
+In 2021, the Company continued to operate in a challenging environment achieving high profitability levels.
+The Company's net technical result from Cyprus operations amounted to €12,6m (2020: €11,8m).
+Overall, the Company experienced growth in both written and earned premiums during the year.
+The Company's total net claims ratio for Cyprus operations increased slightly from 34,4% in 2020 to 34,8% in 2021.
+It is noted that the 2020 ratio was exceptionally low as a result of lower Motor claims during the first Covid-19 lockdown period in March-May 2020.